 Piper – A very long range brawler who recently got overshadowed by Mandy.
 Piper does more damage based on the distance between her and her opponent.
 Although Mandy needs to stand still to get longer range, she'll always deal the same amount of damage per attack.
 Piper isn't a lost cause though.
 She has two good gadgets and star powers that can give her the edge over her opponent.

 Plus, she can slow and push back opponents with her Auto Aimer gadget, whereas Mandy can only slow them down.
 Piper can also reload faster with every attack she lands by using her Snappy Sniping Star Power.
-She almost made it into the A Tier with her max damage receiving a massive buff.
-However, her Homemade Recipe Gadget received a 33% range nerf, limiting what she can do.
+She almost made it into the A Tier with her max damage receiving a massive buff back in 2023.
 Overall, she remains in the B tier as a solid long-range choice.

-Piper received a minor HP nerf before Season 25 (2400 –> 2300 HP).
-However, this change feels relatively negligible.
+Piper received a minor HP and main attack damage nerf in recent updates.
+However, these changes feels relatively negligible, as she's still fun and effective to play with.
 Therefore, we decided to keep her in the B tier.

 Pearl – Season 20's chromatic brawler shoots multiple projectiles that spread out at a great range.
 However, the best way to use Pearl is to let her Heat Bar increase at least over halfway before attacking.
 This should increase her damage output, and also make Gadgets like Overcooked.
 Additionally, Pearl is a somewhat tanky brawler, with 7800 HP at Power Level 11.
 This means you can take more risks with her and take on those 1-v-1 scenarios.